In order to be admitted to the LSAT, every candidate must submit two forms of identification:

 The photo that you upload through your LSAC.org account must meet the following requirements, or you will be denied entry to the test center.

-- Only your face and shoulders should be included in the photo (like a passport photo).
+- Only your head and shoulders should be included in the photo (like a passport photo) and you must be squarely facing the camera.

 - The uploaded photo must be a different photo than the photo that appears on the government-issued ID that you must take with you to the test center (do not scan or photograph your ID photo for uploading).

-The photograph will be retained by LSAC only as long as needed to assure the authenticity of test scores and to protect the integrity of the testing process.
+The photo will be retained by LSAC only as long as needed to assure the authenticity of test scores and to protect the integrity of the testing process.

-The photo must be clear—not blurred, fuzzy, pixelated, or out of focus.
+Image should not be blurred, fuzzy, pixelated, or out of focus.

 Questions?
 Contact LSAC.

-If you have any questions concerning the LSAT photograph requirement, please email LSACinfo@LSAC.org or call 215.968.1001.
-Telephone representatives are available September to February, Monday through Friday, 8:30 am to 6:00 pm (ET) and March to August, Monday through Friday, 8:30 am to 4:45 pm (ET).
+If you have any questions concerning the LSAT photograph requirements, please email LSACinfo@LSAC.org or call 215.968.1001.
+Telephone representatives are available September to February, Monday through Friday, 8:30am to 7:00pm (ET); March to August, Monday through Friday, 8:30am to 4:45pm (ET).